Posted on behalf of Phillips Law Group on Apr 25, 2014 in Local

 In 2013, the Department of Veterans Affairs (VA) confirmed with CNN that six deaths at Bryan Dorn Veterans Medical Center in South Carolina had been tied to delays in medical care.

 In a memorandum from the Administrative Investigation Board of the VA noted that at that same facility an email from July confirmed that there was a backlog of 2,500 consults scheduled through February 2012.
 By December 2011 the backlog had increased to 3,800.
 The memorandum goes on to conclude that the backlogs of the clinic contributed to poor patient care outcomes.

 Debra Draper of the Government Accountability Office said in a statement to CNN that long wait times have been a persistent problem for the VA and that the Government Accountability Office and VA have been reporting on these issues for more than a decade.

 Veteran benefits can be difficult to obtain and those who fought for our country should not have to continue waiting to receive the benefits and care that they are entitled to.
-If you or a loved one has been denied benefits or access to medical care, call or text a veterans' benefits attorney at Phillips Law Group today: 1-800-706-3000.
+If you or a loved one has been denied benefits or access to medical care, call a veterans' benefits attorney at Phillips Law Group today: 1-800-706-3000.